Aloso/exercism-dark/CONTRIBUTING.md

 - <kbd>R</kbd>: Refresh the theme, without reloading the page
 - <kbd>S</kbd>: Switch between the dark theme and the default theme
 - <kbd>D</kbd>: Display the CSS classes and IDs of the currently hovered element, and its parents
-    - The message disappears after a few seconds, unless you move the move cursor over it
+    - The message disappears after a few seconds, unless you move the mouse cursor over it
 - <kbd>F</kbd>: Find all nodes matching a CSS selector.
     - `*#foo` is substituted with `[id*="foo"]`, so it matches any ID containing ‘foo’.
     - `*.foo` is substituted with `[class*="foo"]`, so it matches any class containing ‘foo’.